-We own 3 patent families related to our OTV platform.
-These families are directed to compositions and methods of use of our OTVs, and if issued, are expected to expire between 2042 and 2043, not including any patent term adjustments and any patent term extensions.
+We own 7 patent families related to our OTV platform, including OTV:MAPT and OTV:SNCA.
+These families are directed to compositions and methods of use of our OTVs, including DNL628 (OTV:MAPT) and DNL422(OTV:SNCA), and if issued, are expected to expire between 2042 and 2045, not including any patent term adjustments and any patent term extensions.